Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Experiments

-Results of different methods on clean samples are included in Table \ref{tab:white-city-clean}.
-DDC-AT effectively reduces drop of performance on clean samples, compared with SAT.
-In fact, DDC-AT improves mIoU on clean samples by 0.027 and 0.023, which are significant with the setting of PSPNet and DeepLabv3, compared with SAT.
+\paragraph{White-box attack.} The results of different methods on clean samples are included in Table \ref{tab:white-box-city}.
+DDC-AT effectively reduces the drop of performance on clean samples, compared with SAT.
+DDC-AT improves mIoU on clean samples by 2.7\% and 1.9\%, which are significant with the setting of PSPNet and DeepLabv3, compared with SAT.
 The results of DDC-AT are also more stable over SAT.

-We show results of different defense methods under white-box attack on Cityscapes dataset in Fig. \ref{fig:white-city}.
-Obviously, clean models get worse with the increase of attack iterations, like the case in VOC, which proves general effect of adversarial attack for different datasets.
-The results of DDC-AT and SAT under various attack iterations are like we observe before -- they also improve robustness of the models on this large dataset.
-DDC-AT outperforms SAT in Fig. \ref{fig:white-city} where the best cases of SAT under every attack iteration are actually worse than the worst cases of DDC-AT.
-The deviation in Fig. \ref{fig:white-city} indicates that both DDC-AT and SAT are stable, while DDC-AT is even better.
+We show results under white-box attack on Cityscapes dataset in Table \ref{tab:white-box-city}.
+Obviously, clean models get worse with the increase of attack iterations for BIM attack ($L_{\infty}$ constraint), like the case in VOC, which proves the general effect of the adversarial attack on different datasets.
+The results of DDC-AT and SAT under various attack iterations for BIM attack ($L_{\infty}$ constraint) are like we observe before -- they also improve the robustness of the models on this large dataset.